CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: System Model

-The data structure $M$ stores the codeword symbol value and a vector of tags.
+We suppress the subscript when the identity of the server can be obtained from context, e.g., we denote the vector clock as $vc.$ The data structure $M$ stores the codeword symbol value and a vector of tags.
 At server $s$, $M.val$ denotes the value from $\mathcal{W}_s^{\bot}$ in tuple $M$.
 For object $X \in \mathcal{X}_{i}$, $M.tagvec[X]$ denotes the tag corresponding to object $X$. $InQueue$ is ordered by timestamp component of tags, with items with smaller timestamps appearing closer to the head.
-A new tuple added to the list is placed after all existing items with an equal or incomparable tag.
+A new tuple added to the list is placed after all existing items with a smaller or incomparable tag.
 The head of the queue is denoted as $InQueue.Head$ with ties amongst incomparable timestamps broken arbitrarily.